-There’s one question that I see new Chrome OS users ask with a fair bit of frequency: ‘How do you take a screenshot on a Chromebook?’
+There’s one question that I see new Chrome OS users ask frequently and it’s this: ‘How do you take a screenshot on a Chromebook?’.

-It’s actually surprisingly easy once you know how (which is why I also included in my list of ‘10 Keyboard Shortcuts Every Chromebook User Should Know‘).
+The answer is surprisingly easy once you know how, which is why we include it in our list of ‘10 Keyboard Shortcuts Every Chromebook User Should Know‘.

 How to Take a Screenshot on a Chromebook